liferay/liferay-blade-samples/liferay-gradle/blade.document.action/README.markdown

 - `BladeDocumentActionPortlet`: Provides the portlet class, which extends the [GenericPortlet](https://portals.apache.org/pluto/portlet-2.0-apidocs/javax/portlet/GenericPortlet.html).
    This class generates what is shown when the context menu option is selected.

-This sample creates a *Blade Basic Info* option that displays basic information about the entry (e.g., file name, type, version, etc.).